 Many Bernese Mountain Dogs drool very little, but those with loose jowls can drool quite a bit.
 That slobber can end up on the dog, in the house, and on you.
 Combine that drool with high levels of shedding and you can see why the Bernese Mountain Dog might not be the best choice for the fastidious dog owner.
 Breed devotees could care less about the mess—to them, it’s all worth it for the tradeoff of the Berner’s huge heart and enduring companionship.

 Common Health Problems

 It’s a sad fact that many Bernese Mountain Dogs live shorter lives than some other breeds, something to take into consideration before deciding to bring one home.
 Like many breeds, the Bernese Mountain Dog is prone to certain hereditary conditions; diseases common to this breed include:

 All large and giant breed puppies, including Bernese Mountain Dogs, benefit from special diets that promote slow growth to avoid joint problems like hip dysplasia from developing.
 A large or giant breed puppy food has all the nutrients a growing Bernese Mountain Dog puppy needs in the correct amounts to encourage slow and steady growth.

 Additionally, it’s important to keep Bernese Mountain Dog puppies on the lean side to avoid placing too much stress on the joints.
 Whether a puppy or an adult, feed your Berner measured meals at scheduled times.
 Free feeding (filling the bowl up at all times) can lead to an overweight dog, which can contribute to not only hip dysplasia but other health issues, like diabetes.
-If you’re not sure how much you should be feeding your Bernese Mountain Dog, work with your veterinarian to determine how much food to feed daily.
+Work with your veterinarian to determine how much food to feed daily.